Comparison of the healthcare systems in Canada and the United States: Medical professionals

 Some of the extra money spent in the United States goes to physicians, nurses, and other medical professionals.
 According to health data collected by the OECD, average income for physicians in the United States in 1996 was nearly twice that for physicians in Canada.
 In 2012, the gross average salary for doctors in Canada was CDN$328,000.
 Out of the gross amount, doctors pay for taxes, rent, staff salaries and equipment.
 In Canada, less than half of doctors are specialists whereas more than 70% of doctors are specialists in the U.S.

 Canada has fewer doctors per capita than the United States.
 In the U.S, there were 2.4 doctors per 1,000 people in 2005; in Canada, there were 2.2.
 Some doctors leave Canada to pursue career goals or higher pay in the U.S., though significant numbers of physicians from countries such as China, India, Pakistan and South Africa immigrate to practice in Canada.
-Many Canadian physicians and new medical graduates also go to the U.S. for post-graduate training in medical residencies.
+Multiple Canadian physicians and new medical graduates also go to the U.S. for post-graduate training in medical residencies.
 As it is a much larger market, new and cutting-edge sub-specialties are more widely available in the U.S. as opposed to Canada.
 However, statistics published in 2005 by the Canadian Institute for Health Information (CIHI), show that, for the first time since 1969 (the period for which data are available), more physicians returned to Canada than moved abroad.